 Gardening with Soft Water, Hard Water, and Reverse Osmosis

-Come spring and summer, you might find yourself wondering “What is the best water for my plants?”.
+Come spring and summer, you might find yourself wondering “What’s the best water for my plants?”
 Let’s explain how hard water, soft water, and reverse osmosis filtered water affect your plants, so you can make the right decision for everything in your garden.

 Is Hard Water Bad for Your Plants?